-In uMgungundlovu (Figure 2C), quantitative testing is being done by GreenHill Laboratories and waterlab.
-Testing by GreenHill Laboratory commenced in epidemiological week 35 in three WWTPs (Darvill, Howick, and Lynnfield).
-Waterlab began testing in Mfofana WWTP in week 39, 2021.
+In uMgungundlovu (Figure 2B), quantitative testing is being done by GreenHill Laboratories and Waterlab.
+Testing by GreenHill Laboratory commenced in epidemiological week 35, 2021 in three WWTPs (Darvill, Howick, and Lynnfield).
+Waterlab began testing in Mpofana WWTP in week 39, 2021.

 SARS-CoV-2 levels tested by DUT are consistently 2-3 log copies/ml higher than those tested by the NICD.
 This may be accounted for by the fact that DUT is using a more sensitive methodology for PCR detection, namely digital droplet PCR.
 It also highlights the interpretive principle that comparisons of levels should only be made on specimens tested in the same laboratory using the same test methodology.
+In eThekwini, levels in Hillcrest have been sustained at 2 log copies/ml up until week 52 of 2021, whilst levels at Umbillo showed a sudden increase from zero in week 52.
+Levels at Hammarsdale have dropped to zero.
+Results from Central and Northern plants were still high (3 log copies/ml) in week 50.
+Results from Phoenix, KwaMashu and Isipingo are outstanding.
+Similarly, in uMgungundlovu, over weeks 50-52, levels in Darvill WWTP and Howick WWTP remained at 3 log copies/ml, whilst levels at Lynnfield WWTP declined to zero.
+The risk of COVID in areas corresponding to Darvill and Howick remains high and authorities should encourage vaccination and adherence to non-pharmaceutical measures.